yueyu19/yueyu19.github.io/_teaching/traffic.md

 | $(2, 4)$ | 0.7|
 | $(3, 4)$ | 1.1|

-Then the flow vector $x$ is as follows:
+Then the flow vector $x$ is given by:

 $$x=\begin{bmatrix}
 0.6\\